Aceentt/Data_Detectives/README.md

 # Data_Detectives
-Hackatathon
+Hackathon

+GitHub Lead:

-Create a form that allows the ingestion of a given site and then adds the site to the HPC-ED database
+This project involves creating a form that allows users to input a site URL, which is then ingested and added to the HPC-ED (High-Performance Computing and Engineering Data) database.
+The form validates the input and processes the site data for storage and further analysis.